onlycs/blog/content/The Making Of/Fluid Simulations.md

 ### Compute Shaders
 Compute shaders are a way to make the GPU do all of the physics computations in parallel, which is faster than doing it on the CPU.
 Most of the equations listed above need to be repeated for each particle, which the GPU excels at.
 However [[The State of Shaders|the current state of shaders suck]].
 And honestly, writing in a language that is not Rust, [but tries to be like Rust](https://github.com/onlycs/jasmine), is really annoying.
 I mean, pointers just didn't work right.
 And sometimes, `naga-oil` would just fail to compile it for no reason.
 After banging my head against a wall for a few weeks, I just decided to move to [`rust-gpu`](https://github.com/rust-gpu/rust-gpu), which is a way to write [`spir-v`](https://en.wikipedia.org/wiki/Standard_Portable_Intermediate_Representation) shaders, directly in Rust.
 The decision meant that I didn't have to do much rewriting, since the code that I wrote for the CPU was very GPU-friendly.
-The only hard part was the [[Fluid Simulations 1#Optimization — Spatial Lookup|sort step for spatial lookup]], which I ended up offloading to [a library](https://github.com/KeKsBoTer/wgpu_sort), which [I forked](https://github.com/onlycs/wgpu_sort) to support the latest version of `wgpu`.
+The only hard part was the [[Fluid Simulations#Optimization — Spatial Lookup|sort step for spatial lookup]], which I ended up offloading to [a library](https://github.com/KeKsBoTer/wgpu_sort), which [I forked](https://github.com/onlycs/wgpu_sort) to support the latest version of `wgpu`.
 ## The End?
 Probably.
-If I was going to fix something, it would probably be the [[Fluid Simulations 1#Calculating the Pressure Force|bad]] [[Fluid Simulations 1#Viscosity|maths]] that exist in some places.
+If I was going to fix something, it would probably be the [[Fluid Simulations#Calculating the Pressure Force|bad]] [[Fluid Simulations#Viscosity|maths]] that exist in some places.
 But I want to move on, I've spent too long here.

 [^1]: Ok, but, I'm *me*.
 It should definitely **not** take just two months.
 [^2]: I respect developers of the aforementioned libraries, but honestly, it [shouldn't](https://github.com/onlycs/fluidsim/tree/renderer-bevy) [be](https://github.com/onlycs/fluidsim/commit/a2703884a17d22066e1d84793dd58067831fef0f) [this hard](https://github.com/onlycs/fluidsim/tree/ggez-wasm32) to draw a ton of colored circles, even on a `wasm` target